In This Section

 Dr. Ravi is now a medical oncologist at the Lank Center for Genitourinary Oncology at Dana-Farber Cancer Institute, where he continues his clinical research in genitourinary cancers.
 When asked how receiving the fellowship impacted his career direction, he responded, “It confirmed to me that I wanted to be a clinical investigator, as it allowed the opportunity to develop new clinical trials or paradigms in the way patients are treated but fundamentally is linked back to improving patient care.
 This is the most rewarding aspect of this career path – you can use data or questions developed from the patients being treated in clinic to develop new protocols or therapies.”

-Describing the main benefits of the program, Dr. Ravi said, “Receiving the AACR-Bayer Clinical Oncology Research Fellowship provided me great insight into the way drug development works in a big pharmaceutical company and how trials are designed or conceived, which is definitely something I have taken forward in my career.”
+Describing the main benefits of the program, Dr. Ravi said, “Receiving the AACR-Bayer Clinical Oncology Research Training Fellowship provided me great insight into the way drug development works in a big pharmaceutical company and how trials are designed or conceived, which is definitely something I have taken forward in my career.”
 He also spoke of the invaluable collaborations he was able to form during the fellowship which he said, “have extended beyond just the period of the fellowship, so that I can be a part of the trials from the academic side that were being developed during the time of my fellowship.”

 Nicholas Tschernia, MD